 Kyren Williams | RB | Rams

 Williams boasts a top-nine Utilization Score (8.3) but ranks as the RB20 with 14.8 points per game.
-If the Rams were a healthy offense, he would be a buy-low target, but that isn't the case.
+If the Rams were healthy, he would be a buy-low target, but that isn't the case.
 With Kupp and Nacua out of the lineup, the upside of this offense has vanished, and oddsmakers agree.
 The Rams have a bottom-seven team total (18) and are seven-point dogs to the 49ers in Week 3.

 The third-year back should get his opportunities.
 However, without the threat of an explosive passing attack, look for the 49ers to focus on shutting down Williams and forcing an unproven receiving corps to beat them.